Crust Preparation: Preheat oven to 400 degrees F.

 This recipe was created by a contestant during a cooking competition.
 It has not been tested for home use.

-Recipe courtesy of John Michael Lerma, St. Paul, Minnesota
+Recipe courtesy John Michael Lerma, St. Paul, MN